WrestleMania 2000: Preliminary matches

-The seventh match was a two-fall triple threat match for both the WWF Intercontinental and WWF European Championship, involving Kurt Angle, Chris Benoit, and Chris Jericho.
+The seventh match was a two-fall triple threat match for both the WWF Intercontinental, and WWF European Championship, involving Kurt Angle, Chris Benoit, and Chris Jericho.
 The first fall would be for the Intercontinental Championship, while the second fall was for the European Championship.
-At the beginning of the first fall, all three men exchanged pin attempts leading into midway into the match where Benoit broke up a Chicken wing submission by Angle onto Jericho.
-The situation allowed Benoit to climb to the top turnbuckle and delivered a Diving headbutt on Jericho into a pinfall to win the Intercontinental Championship.
+At the beginning of the first fall, all three men exchanged pin attempts leading into midway into the match, where Benoit broke up a Chicken wing submission by Angle onto Jericho.
+The situation allowed Benoit to climb to the top turnbuckle, and delivered a Diving headbutt on Jericho into a pinfall to win the Intercontinental Championship.
 During the second fall, Jericho delivered a double powerbomb onto Angle, which proceeded into Benoit delivering three German suplexes onto Jericho.
 Afterwards, Benoit attempted to deliver another diving headbutt onto Angle, however, Angle moved out of the way, resulting in Benoit hitting the ring mat.
 This situation allowed Jericho to deliver a Lionsault into a pinfall to win the European Championship.
 Therefore, Kurt Angle lost both titles without conceding to a single pinfall.

-The final match on the undercard was the tag team encounter between Kane and Rikishi against D-Generation X (X-Pac and Road Dogg).
-Shortly into the match, Rikishi delivered a Diamond cutter onto X-Pac, which proceeded into Kane delivering a Tombstone piledriver to win by pinfall.
+The final match on the undercard was the tag team encounter between Kane, and Rikishi against D-Generation X (X-Pac and Road Dogg).Shortly into the match, Rikishi delivered a Stink Face to Road Dogg, and attempted to give a Stink Face to Tori, and DX attempted to leave the arena, but were stopped by Kane, and Rikishi.
+The Match ended with Kane delivering a Tombstone piledriver to win by pinfall.
 Afterward, an in-ring dancing segment involving Rikishi, Too Cool, and the San Diego Chicken was interrupted by Kane, who thought the chicken was Pete Rose, who had tried to attack Kane the previous year.
-Rose then snuck into the ring and tried to hit Kane with a baseball bat, before being chokeslammed by Kane and stinkfaced by Rikishi.
+Rose then snuck into the ring, and tried to hit Kane with a baseball bat, before being chokeslammed by Kane, and getting a Stink Face from Rikishi.
+This would be Kane's final pay-per-view, but he would return a few months later, without Bearer to help Taker, & Rock in the feud with The McMahon-Helmsley Regime.